Infinity Guitar Works

 Why would I want two tone controls?

 The ability to adjust the tone settings of each pickup in your guitar can vastly change the overall sound.
-It allows you, for example to roll off some of the highs from your neck pickup while still having the bridge pickup fully open.
+It allows you, for example, to roll off some of the highs from your neck pickup while still having the bridge pickup fully open.
 This has a massive effect when switching from rhythm to lead playing.
 A flick of the selector switch and your Telecaster suddenly springs into life.
 There are also benefits when in the middle position as well.
 Having two tone controls allows you to balance the sound of each pickup exactly how you want it.

 So how do you wire it?

-There are a couple of ways of doing this, depending on how much work you want to put in.The two methods follow the same wiring process, they’re just in slightly different configurations.
+There are a couple of ways of doing this, depending on how much work you want to put in.
+The two methods follow the same wiring process, they’re just in slightly different configurations.

-But don’t worry, if you’re not interested in drilling hole in your control plate, keep reading.
+But don’t worry, if you’re not interested in drilling a hole in your control plate, keep reading.
 We’ve got another solution for you later.

 200812361050025f2

 The wiring itself flips the order of the pots around electrically to allow you to have individual tone pots for each pickup and a master volume.
-You could do this wiring with a 3 or a 4 way lever selector switch, but for this example we’re going to stick to stick with the 3 way lever selector switch.
-The selector switch and pickup wiring doesn’t actually change.
+You could do this wiring with a 3 or a 4 way lever selector switch, but for this example, we’re going to stick to stick with the 3 way lever selector switch.
+The selector switch and pickup wiring don’t actually change.
 We only add two wires to it.
 The biggest change comes with the pots.

 Two Tone Tele Wiring.001